Affinity (Haken album)

-Affinity is the fourth studio album by the British progressive metal band Haken.
+Affinity is the fourth studio album by English progressive metal band Haken.
 It was released on 29 April 2016 by Inside Out Music.
 It is the group's first full-length album with the bass guitarist Conner Green following the departure of Thomas MacLean.

 The first single, "Initiate", was released on 18 March 2016, along with a music video.
 The second single, "The Endless Knot", was released for digital download on 15 April 2016, a few days after the release of the lyric video.

-To promote the album, the band had its official website completely redesigned to simulate a 1980s operational system.
+To promote the album, the band had its official website completely redesigned to simulate a 1980s operating system.

 Concept

 Affinity covers subjects such as the evolution of computing and humanity, the relationship between man and machine, human behavior and modern society, and it also asks if "artificial intelligence will ever surpass the human capacity to create/recreate life".
 When asked if it was a concept album, the vocalist Ross Jennings said that it "is more like a soundtrack to a series of recurring themes than an actual concept album."
 He also said that none of the band members "feel like we've made our best work yet, let alone 'made it'.
 So that urge to produce something better than last time will always be there."

 The cover art was created by Blacklake Design (The Mountain and Restoration) and features the same six birds seen in The Mountain cover art, each representing a member of the band.
 It was inspired by packaging, business, commercial brand logos and computing from the 1980s.